-All employees with 26 weeks of service are entitled to request a flexible working arrangement.
+All employees with 26 weeks of service are entitled to request a flexible working arrangement, although this is expected to become a day one right later in 2023 along with other amendments to the procedure.
 Employers require to consider any such request reasonably.
 ACAS have published a Code of Practice for Handling Requests to Work Flexibly in a Reasonable Manner.

 In addition, employees have the right to time off (unpaid) to deal with certain domestic emergencies.